 - Soul Eater, particularly the first three episodes/chapters which introduced each of the three main meisters and their partners (Soul and Maka first, followed by Black Star and Tsubaki and finally Death The Kid and the Thompson sisters).
 They then got a few Monster of the Week episodes each before the main plot kicked in.

-- Pokemon Chronicles a short lived Spin-off of the Pokemon Anime, focuses on everyone except Ash while Ash was in the Sinnoh region.
-And it rotates per episode.
-One episode would focus on Misty, another on Gary, another on Professor Oak, Casey, Ritchie, Tracey, and a few stories solely focusing on Team Rocket.
-This show might as well be called "Rotating Protagonist the series"
+- Pokémon Chronicles, a short lived Spin-off of the Pokémon anime, focuses on everyone except Ash while Ash was in the Hoenn region.
+It rotates per episode; one episode will focus on Misty, another on Gary, another on Professor Oak, Casey, Ritchie, Tracey, and a few stories solely focusing on Team Rocket.
+This show might as well be called "Rotating Protagonist: the Series".

-- The Brave And The Bold: Every month Batman would team up with a new hero.
-The tradition is carried on in a modern Brave and the Bold series, where every issue features two different heroes or groups working together.
+- The Brave and the Bold: Every month Batman would team up with a new hero.
+Often, this and other Team-Up Series in its mold were used to test the waters regarding the second-billing character.
+The tradition would be carried on in a modern Brave and the Bold series, where every issue features two different heroes or groups working together.

 - DC's Great Ten miniseries did this - every issue focused on a different member of the titular team.
 Since the series was cut short due to weak sales, Mother of Champions and Socialist Red Guardsman shared the last one.

 - Marvel Comics' Solo Avengers and DC Comics' Teen Titans Spotlight showcased various members who didn't already have their own series.
 However, during the former's first year or so, the rotating protagonist in question would star the issue's back-up feature, as Hawkeye was the star of the lead feature.